Workplace Well-being, Burnout Prevention, and Leadership Development

-Dena Samuels, PhD, serves as a mindful inclusive leadership development consultant, author, speaker, facilitator, & coach.
+Dena Samuels, PhD, serves as a workplace well-being, burnout prevention, and leadership development consultant, author, speaker, & coach.
 As an award-winning tenured professor, Dr. Samuels taught at the University of Colorado – Colorado Springs for 20 years while consulting around the U.S. and beyond.
 She now consults and coaches full-time on mindfulness, wellness, resiliency, and inclusive leadership development, and remains on faculty at the university.
-Her latest program, “Overcoming Burnout: INNER Self-Care Solutions,” is a widely sought-after 4-part series that provides hands-on strategies for building resiliency, wholeness, and belonging.
-She has authored several books and many other publications.
-Her latest book, “The Mindfulness Effect: an unexpected path to healing, connection, and social justice,” offers 25 mindfulness practices for health/wellness, self-empowerment, culturally inclusive leadership development, social justice and environmental justice.
-She empowers leaders in all industries to build cultural inclusion and to develop physical and mental self-care practices along the way to prevent burnout and achieve their full potential.
-Dr. Samuels’ extensive client list includes over 150 organizations like NASA and Big Brothers Big Sisters; Fortune 50 Corporations like Facebook/WhatsApp and Humana; and campuses around the U.S. such as the U.S. Air Force Academy, the U.S. Coast Guard Academy, and University of Dayton.
-Recently, she was featured in the award-winning documentary on racism and bias, “How Does It Feel to Be a Problem?”
-(T. Keith; 2022).
+Her latest program, “Overcoming Burnout: INNER Self-Care Solutions,” is a widely sought-after 4-part series that provides hands-on strategies for building resiliency, wholeness, and community.
+By request from clients, her latest book, “Fast Relief from Anxiety: 25 Tools to Calm Your Nervous System” offers solutions to the common anxiety that occurs with burnout.
+Among her other books and publications is “The Mindfulness Effect: an unexpected path to healing, connection, and social justice.”
+Dr. Samuels empowers and mentors leaders in all industries to expand their leadership skills and develop physical and mental self-care practices to prevent burnout and achieve their full potential.
+Dr. Samuels’ extensive client list includes over 150 organizations like NASA and Big Brothers Big Sisters; Fortune 50 Corporations like Facebook/WhatsApp and Humana; and campuses around the U.S. such as Yale University, the U.S. Air Force Academy, among others.
 Her community activism includes facilitating cross-racial dialogue, and mindful yoga.
 You can find some of her meditations on the Insight Timer app.

 At heart, I am an educator with a passion for increasing your connection and sense of belonging in the world.
 I am also a springboard to help you reach your own and your organization’s inspired potential.